BenSampo/laravel-enum/README.md

 $example->user_type = UserType::Moderator();
 ```

+Note that setting the value is strict, so you may wish to clean your request data before doing so.
+[See here](https://sampo.co.uk/blog/manipulating-request-data-before-performing-validation-in-laravel) for more details.

 ### Model Annotation
 The package can automatically generate DocBlocks for your `Model` classes to provide type hinting & completion in your IDE.